-The MS in Counseling degree is offered with high quality academic and clinical standards designed to prepare counselors with a broad background in mental health counseling and school counseling.
-It requires 90 quarter credits of academic work and 280 hours of counseling field experience.
-Students have the option of including the School Counseling certificate (leading to the Pupil Personnel Services credential) or the Drug and Alcohol Counseling certificate.
-Students who do not pursue one of the certificates complete elective units.
+The MS in Counseling degree employs quality academic and clinical standards to thoroughly prepare graduates for careers in mental/behavioral health.
+The program consists of 90 quarter units of academic work and 280 hours of clinical experience.
+Students may include the School Counseling certificate (leading to the Pupil Personnel Services credential), the Drug and Alcohol Counseling certificate, or the Play Therapy certificate.
+Students who do not pursue one of the certificates complete eight elective units.

 LPCC Clinical Counselor License

 Successful completion of the Loma Linda University Counseling MS program prepares graduates to pursue licensure as Professional Clinical Counselors through the California Board of Behavioral Sciences (BBS).

 Graduates from the counseling degree program upon completion of 3,000 hours of supervised experience and examination may work as Licensed Professional Clinical Counselors (LPCC) in environments such as community mental health agencies, career centers, recovery programs, legal systems, educational institutions, churches, medical facilities, or in independent private practice.